 CLAT PG is a nationwide law admission exam for students who wish to pursue postgraduation.
 It emphasizes the students’ comprehension abilities.
 The CLAT PG score is accepted in several private and government law universities to enable admission to applicants in postgraduate legal programs.
 Every National Law University conducts the CLAT exam on a rotating basis every year.
 Moreover, the CLAT PG results are used for recruitment by various public corporations, such as BHEL and ONGC.

-The paper is based on the mandatory subjects of the UG course, which include Constitutional Law, Administrative Law, Jurisprudence, Law of Contract, Torts, Criminal Law, Property Law, Company Law, Family Law, Public International Law, Environmental Law, Tax Law, and Labour and Industrial Law.
+The paper is based on the mandatory subjects of the course, which include Constitutional Law, Administrative Law, Jurisprudence, Law of Contract, Torts, Criminal Law, Property Law, Company Law, Family Law, Public International Law, Environmental Law, Tax Law, and Labour and Industrial Law.

 The exam lasts 120 minutes and includes one section with 120 objective-type questions, each carrying 1 mark.
 There’s a negative marking of 0.25 for every wrong answer.